DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/00 Getting Started with DataGrid.md

-The **DataGrid** component displays data from a local or remote store and allows users to sort, group, filter, and otherwise manipulate columns and records.
+The **DataGrid** component displays data from a local or remote store and allows users to sort, group, filter, and perform other operations on columns and records.

 This tutorial shows how to add the **DataGrid** to a page, bind it to data, and configure its core features.
 As a result, you will get a widget that looks as follows: